pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 This field is useful if the `Supplier` owner wants to set a default revenue share for all the `service`s entries that do not provide one.
-This way, the operator does not have repeat the same values for each `service` in the `services` section.
+This way, the operator does not have to repeat the same values for each `service` in the `services` section.

 This map cannot be empty but can be omitted, in which case the default revenue share falls back to `100%` of the rewards allocated to the `Supplier`'s `owner_address`.